dwhswenson/hyperblazer-net/_posts/2012-10-12-ode-steered-tps-lit-talk.md

 tags: ['talk']
 layout: page
 title: "Literature Talk: 'Ode to Steered Transition Path Sampling'"
+teaser: >
+  A paper I found interesting, presented as a series of limericks.
 ---
 ...
 And now for something completely different.